19hours/sg-statutes/Acts/Agency for Science, Technology and Research Act.md

 (b) form or participate in the formation of any company or enter into any joint venture or partnership for the purposes of this Act;

-(c) establish institutes for the conduct of research and development in the areas of science (including biomedicine ), engineering and technology;
+(c) establish institutes for the conduct of research and development in the areas of science (including biomedicine and metrology), engineering and technology;

+[54/2007 wef 01/01/2008]

 (d) provide financial assistance (including scholarships) —